dekimir/RamFuzz/README.md

 ### Known Limitations

 C++ is a huge language, so the code generator is a work in progress.
 Although improvements are made constantly, it currently can't handle the following important categories:
+- template parameters with default values
-- templates with non-type parameters
+- variadic templates
 - STL containers other than `vector` and `string`
-- array arguments
+- array parameters

 These limitations will typically manifest themselves as ill-formed C++ on the output.